BarthPaleologue/Blog/content/posts/VR-with-Unity-6/index.md

 subtitle: "The final project"
 image: ""
 tags: ["IGD301", "VR", "Unity", "C#"]
-draft: true
 ---

 Okay the course is coming to a close and now we have to make a final project.
 The task is quite straightforward: select grocery items in a supermarket.

-The idea is to implement one of the selection techniques of last time and test it against simple raycasting selection.
+The idea is to implement one of the selection techniques of last time and evaluate it along a few metric such as accuracy, speed, user satisfaction, etc. This blog post will cover the implementation of the technique and the next one will cover the evaluation.

 ## The selection technique